synacktiv/bip/docs/general/overview.rst

 A plugin can expose methods which another plugin wants to call or directly from the console.
 A plugin should not be directly instantiated, it is the :class:`BipPluginManager` which is in charge of loading it.
-For recuperating a :class:`BipPlugin` object it should be requested to the plugin manager:
+To get a :class:`BipPlugin` object, it should be requested to the plugin manager:

 .. code-block:: python

     from bip.gui import *
-    bpm = get_plugin_manager() # recuperate the BipPluginManager object
+    bpm = get_plugin_manager() # get the BipPluginManager object
     bpm
     # <bip.gui.pluginmanager.BipPluginManager object at 0x000001EFE42D68D0>
-    tp = bpm["TstPlugin"] # recuperate the plugin object name TstPlugin tp # can also be recuperated by passing directly the class
+    tp = bpm["TstPlugin"] # get the plugin object name TstPlugin tp # can also be recuperated by passing directly the class
     # <__plugins__tst_plg.TstPlugin object at 0x000001EFE42D69B0>
     tp.hello() # calling a method of TstPlugin